 How We Protect You

 Keeping your online financial and personal information secure and confidential remains one of our top priorities.
-We ensure your privacy and security by offering technology and services designed by the brightest minds in the online banking industry.
+We ensure your privacy and security by offering technology and services designed by the brightest minds in the Digital Banking industry.

-What kind of security procedures are in place to protect my information when I am managing my money or paying bills through Online Banking?
+What kind of security procedures are in place to protect my information when I am managing my money or paying bills through Digital Banking?

-All Online Banking sessions are authenticated and encrypted.
-The authentication of an Online Banking session is handled through your User ID and Password combination, which is required at login.
-The password is the same as that used when conducting your CALL-24 (automated phone banking) transactions.
+All Digital Banking sessions are authenticated and encrypted.
+The authentication of a Digital Banking session is handled through your User ID and Password combination, which is required at login.

-The encryption is accomplished by establishing a Secure Socket Layer (SSL) connection between the browser and the Web server.
-You can only access Online Banking with an SSL-compliant browser.
+The encryption is accomplished by establishing a Secure Socket Layer (SSL) connection between the Browser and the Web server.
+You can only access Digital Banking with an SSL-compliant browser.

-Encryption: The privacy of communications between you (your browser) and our servers is ensured via encryption.
-Encryption scrambles messages exchanged between your browser and our Online Banking server.
+Encryption: The privacy of communications between you (your Browser) and our servers is ensured via encryption.
+Encryption scrambles messages exchanged between your Browser and our Digital Banking server.

-It is important to verify that only authorized persons log in to Online Banking.
-This is achieved by verifying your password.
-When you submit your password, it is compared with the password we have stored in our secure data center.
-We allow you to enter your password incorrectly a limited number of times; too many incorrect passwords will result in the locking of your Online Banking account until you call us to reinitialize the account.
-We monitor and record "bad-login" attempts to detect any suspicious activity (i.e. someone trying to guess your password).
-You play a crucial role in preventing others from logging on to your account.
+It is important to verify that only authorized persons log in to Digital Banking.
+This is achieved by verifying your Password.
+When you submit your Password, it is compared with the Password we have stored in our secure data center.
+We allow you to enter your Password incorrectly a limited number of times; too many incorrect Passwords will result in the locking of your Digital Banking account until you call us to reinitialize the account.
+We monitor and record "bad-login" attempts to detect any suspicious activity (i.e. someone trying to guess your Password).
+You play a crucial role in preventing others from logging in to your account.

 - Birth dates